Hardy inequality and the construction of infinitesimal operators with non-basis family of eigenvectors: Concluding remarks

 \section{Concluding remarks}

 The results of the present paper allow us to say the following.
 A Theorem~\ref{Remarkable result} cannot be improved.
-Moreover, it is impossible to obtain any analog of Theorem \ref{Remarkable result} concerning non-basis family of eigenvectors by means of refusing or weakening of the condition (\ref{2}).
-On the other hand, it is interesting to obtain some analogs of Theorem \ref{Remarkable result} in Banach spaces with certain classes of bases, e.g., symmetric bases, unconditional bases.
+Moreover, it is impossible to obtain any analogue of Theorem \ref{Remarkable result} concerning non-basis family of eigenvectors by means of omitting or weakening of the condition (\ref{2}).
+On the other hand, it is interesting to obtain some analogues of Theorem \ref{Remarkable result} in Banach spaces with certain classes of bases, e.g., symmetric bases, unconditional bases.

 Theorem \ref{not-basis-ell_p_fk} and Remark \ref{Remark_ell_p} allow us to say that symmetric bases in $\ell_p$ spaces behave like Riesz bases in $H$.
-Consequently, we arrive at the idea of possible generalization of the Theorem~\ref{Remarkable result} to the case of operators with symmetric basis family of eigenvectors, which generate $C_0$-groups on the spaces $\ell_p,\:p>1$, and propose the following. \begin{conjecture} Let $A$ be the generator of the $C_0$-group on the space $\ell_p,\:p>1,$ with eigenvalues $\{\lambda_n\}_{n=1}^{\infty}$ (counting with multiplicity) and the corresponding (normalized) eigenvectors $\{e_n\}_{n=1}^{\infty}$.
+Consequently, we arrive at the idea of possible generalization of the Theorem~\ref{Remarkable result} to the case of operators with symmetric basis family of eigenvectors, that generate $C_0$-groups on the spaces $\ell_p,\:p\geq 1$, and propose the following. \begin{conjecture} Let $A$ be the generator of the $C_0$-group on the space $\ell_p,\:p\geq 1,$ with eigenvalues $\{\lambda_n\}_{n=1}^{\infty}$ (counting with multiplicity) and the corresponding (normalized) eigenvectors $\{e_n\}_{n=1}^{\infty}$.

 If $\overline{Lin}\{e_n\}_{n=1}^{\infty}=\ell_p$ and the point spectrum $\{\lambda_n\}_{n=1}^{\infty}$ satisfies (\ref{2}), then $\{e_n\}_{n=1}^{\infty}$ forms a symmetric basis of $\ell_p$. \end{conjecture}